California oil and gas industry: California gas production

 In 2012 California was the 13th largest state in terms of natural gas production, with a total annual production of 248 billion cubic feet of gas.
 Today natural gas is the second most widely used energy source in California.
 Depending on yearly weather conditions, about 45% of the total natural gas used is now burned in natural gas fired electric generator plants for electricity generation as coal burning plants are phased out.
 Most of these plants are cogeneration plants that use high temperature burning gas to run gas turbine driven generators and use the captured turbine exhaust heat as power for a steam turbine driven generator set.
 By combining these technologies almost 60% of the energy from burning gas can be converted from heat into electrical power.
 About 9% of the natural gas is used in facilitating the extraction of more oil and gas.
 Roughly 21% is used for residential space and water heating, cooking, clothes drying, etc.; about 8.6% is used for commercial building and water heating, 14.5% is used in industrial use and some of the rest has varied uses such as fueling bus fleets and UPS trucks.

 California imports about 85% of its natural gas using six large gas lines.
 The majority of its natural gas comes from the American Southwest, the Rocky Mountain states, and Canada.
 The remaining 15% of California's natural gas is produced in-state, both off-shore and onshore.

-Natural gas-fired electricity generator plants have been the dominant use of natural gas California for many years.
+Natural-gas-fired electricity generator plants have been the dominant use of natural gas California for many years.
 Natural gas is a dispatchable resource that fills in the gaps from other electrical resources when peak power loads are needed.
-In addition, CO2 releases from a natural gas fired generator station are about half the CO2 that coal fired plants would emit.
-Typically California gets about 14% of its electricity from water generated electricity.
-The availability of hydroelectricity resources depends upon annual rainfall in the state so varies considerably year by year.
-The emergence of renewable and often highly variable resources for electricity generation such as solar and wind power has led to higher natural gas use in generation due to its lower cost, versatility and high reliability as a source of electricity generation—so far.
+In addition, CO2 releases from a natural-gas-fired generator station are about half the CO2 that coal-fired plants would emit.
+Typically, California gets about 14% of its electricity from water-generated electricity.
+The availability of hydroelectricity resources depends upon annual rainfall in the state and varies considerably year by year.
+The emergence of renewable and often highly variable resources for electricity generation such as solar and wind power has led to higher natural gas use in generation due to its lower cost, versatility, and high reliability as a source of electricity generation—so far.

-Natural gas prices spiked in 2007 but have decreased significantly since then as more gas has become available nationwide.
-The biggest change in U.S. gas supply has been the expansion of total natural gas production in the Lower 48 States, which has increased 20% from 2005 to 2011.
+Natural gas prices spiked in 2007 but have decreased significantly since then, as more gas has become available nationwide.
+The biggest change in U.S. gas supply has been the expansion of total natural gas production in the Lower 48 States, which increased 20% from 2005 to 2011.
 This increase is largely attributed to breakthroughs in horizontal drilling techniques and increased use of hydraulic fracturing.